How to Grow Saffron: A Profitable Guide to Saffron Farming for Beginners

 1. Site Preparation

-• Remove weeds and till the soil to a depth of 25–30 cm.
+Remove all unwanted plants and cultivate the soil down to 25–30 cm.

 2. Selecting Saffron Corms